 With more lanes, new intersection designs and improved access to the Kansas Turnpike, improvements along East Kellogg will add up to improved travel in east Wichita.
 The collaborative plan is a partnership between the City of Wichita, the Kansas Department of Transportation (KDOT) and Kansas Turnpike Authority (KTA).
-Improvements are being managed in two pieces: the Webb Road intersection and the Greenwich to K-96 corridor.
+Improvements are being managed in two project: the Webb Road intersection and the Greenwich to K-96 corridor.
 Construction for both projects is anticipated to be complete in late 2021.